Hal Rayle

+Early life and education

+Rayle was born on January 3, 1955 in Fowler, Indiana.

+He graduated from Ball State University in 1977 with a degree in Telecommunications, Cinematography, and History.

 Career

 Rayle has had a number of voice acting jobs over his career.
-Rayle's animated series roles include Miss Piggy, Gonzo & Animal for the Little Muppet Monsters.
-Raphael in Teenage Mutant Ninja Turtles (Filling in for Rob Paulsen), the Tin Man in The Wizard of Oz television series, Einstein the Dog and 65 other voices in Universal Animation's Back to the Future, Riddler's Henchman #1 in Batman: The Animated Series, Inspector Clouseau in The Pink Panther series, Reflex and Howler in Pound Puppies and the Legend of Big Paw, Lieutenant Commander Steele in SWAT Kats: The Radical Squadron, Pipes, Snarl and Shrapnel in Transformers, Deep Six in the Sunbow/Marvel G.I.
+Rayle's animated series roles include Miss Piggy, Gonzo and Animal for Little Muppet Monsters, Raphael in Teenage Mutant Ninja Turtles (filling in for Rob Paulsen), the Tin Man in The Wizard of Oz television series, Einstein the Dog and 65 other voices in Universal Animation's Back to the Future, Riddler's Henchman #1 in Batman: The Animated Series, Inspector Clouseau in The Pink Panther series, Reflex and Howler in Pound Puppies and the Legend of Big Paw, Lieutenant Commander Steele in SWAT Kats: The Radical Squadron, Pipes, Snarl and Shrapnel in Transformers, Deep Six in the Sunbow/Marvel G.I.
 Joe series, Arzon and the Wise Owl in Visionaries: Knights of the Magical Light, and Doyle Cleverlobe in Galaxy High.

-Rayle also provided the voice of the Predator creature in Predator 2.
-Rayle provided the voice of Marvin the Martian in the commercials for Air Jordan.
+Rayle also provided the voice of the Predator creature in Predator 2, and voiced Marvin the Martian in a commercial for Air Jordan.

 In the live action film Ghoulies II, he was the voice for all of the Ghoulies.
-Rayle also voiced "Virgil" the Chimpanzee in Project-X, the "Koala Bear" in The Adventures of Ford Fairlane and the "Rats" in Total Recall.
-Rayle has provided the voice of Alfred Hitchcock & the Hal-9000 Computer for Universal Studio's - Hollywood/Orlando.
+Rayle also voiced Virgil the Chimpanzee in Project-X, a koala bear in The Adventures of Ford Fairlane and some rats in Total Recall.
+Rayle has provided the voice of Alfred Hitchcock and the Hal-9000 Computer for Universal Studios Hollywood and Universal Orlando.

 Personal life

-Rayle graduated from Ball State University in 1977 with a degree in Telecommunications, Cinematography, and History.
-Rayle is married to actress Maggie Roswell, and they adopted a girl in 1993, whom they named Spenser.
+He is married to actress Maggie Roswell, and they adopted a girl in 1993, whom they named Spenser.
 They own and operate a voiceover studio, AudioRnR, near their home in Burbank, California.
-Rayle is a registered Democrat and adheres to the Catholic faith.